Neil Smith

 About me

-I am a registered member of the UK’s largest counselling governing body, the British Association for Counselling and Psychotherapy (BACP), fully insured and DBS checked.
-My face-to-face sessions are based in Tamworth, conveniently located near Birmingham, Sutton Coldfield, Lichfield, Atherstone, and Nuneaton.
-Walk and Talk sessions can be arranged to take place at any safe, mutually agreed-upon outdoor location within this area.
-My online and telephone sessions are available to clients across the UK.
+I’m a registered member of the British Association for Counselling and Psychotherapy (BACP), fully insured and DBS checked.
+Face-to-face sessions are held in Tamworth, easily accessible from Birmingham, Sutton Coldfield, Lichfield, Atherstone and Nuneaton.
+Walk-and-talk sessions can be arranged at any safe, mutually agreed outdoor location in the area.
+Online and telephone sessions are available across the UK and internationally.

 Taking the first step

 I understand that starting counselling can feel like a big step.
-That’s why I offer a free, no-obligation 20-minute introductory phone or video call to get to know each other a bit and see if we'd be a good fit to work together.
-The call is a chance for us to discuss what you’re looking for, how I might be able to help, and for you to ask any questions - about me, my approach, or counselling in general.
+That’s why I offer a free, no further obligation, 20-minute introductory phone call to get to know each other a bit and see if we'd be a good fit to work together.
+The call is a chance for us to discuss what you’re looking for, how I might be able to help, and for you to ask any questions you have about me, my approach, or counselling in general.

-You can get in touch using the "email me" or "call me" links at the top of my profile, I aim to respond to all enquiries within 24 hours.
+You can get in touch using the "email me" link at the top of this page, I aim to respond to all enquiries within 48 hours.

 Whether it be working with me or with a different counsellor, I wish you well with your personal therapy journey, it really can be life changing.